The Bachmann OO Blue Pullman show-cases modern manufacturing techniques to the full. It is a stunning model, covered in detail,

 The next step is to fit the speaker.
-The loco's circuit board provides 2 solder pads for it, so simply solder your
+The loco's circuit board provides 2 solder pads for it, so simply solder your speaker into

-speaker into place.
+place.
 You may need to extend the speaker's wires a little as shown:

-If your speaker is supplied with plastic screw lugs, cut the lugs off and file them down flat, otherwise it will be too long
+If your speaker is supplied with plastic screw lugs, cut the lugs off and file them down flat, otherwise it will be too long to

-of the decoder/speaker area for those wires to feed through and back - don't worry though, as it isn't major surgeory:
+the decoder/speaker area for those wires to feed through and back - don't worry though, as it isn't major surgeory:

 You should also fit the CT SL51-4 MTC decoder now, before putting the speaker in place: